corentinleberre/create-docsify-plugin/README.md

 </script>
 ```

-They will be accessible trough the docsify global object in your plugin 👇
+They will be accessible through the docsify global object in your plugin 👇

 ```javascript
 // src/plugin/main.js